exoscale/deps-modules/README.md

 `:exo.deps/inherit` key in their coordinate map in the modules' deps.edn files.

-You would have something like that in your root deps.edn file
+You would setup the "tool" in your root `deps.edn` by adding it to your aliases:

 ```clj
 {:deps {org.clojure/clojure {:mvn/version "1.10.2"}}